Cruiser: Soviet cruiser development

 In the Soviet Navy, cruisers formed the basis of combat groups.
 In the immediate post-war era it built a fleet of gun-armed light cruisers, but replaced these beginning in the early 1960s with large ships called "rocket cruisers", carrying large numbers of anti-ship cruise missiles (ASCMs) and anti-aircraft missiles.
 The Soviet combat doctrine of saturation attack meant that their cruisers (as well as destroyers and even missile boats) mounted multiple missiles in large container/launch tube housings and carried far more ASCMs than their NATO counterparts, while NATO combatants instead used individually smaller and lighter missiles (while appearing under-armed when compared to Soviet ships).

 In 1962–1965 the four s entered service; these had launchers for eight long-range SS-N-3 Shaddock ASCMs with a full set of reloads; these had a range of up to 450 km with mid-course guidance.
 The four more modest s, with launchers for four SS-N-3 ASCMs and no reloads, entered service in 1967–69.
 In 1969–79 Soviet cruiser numbers more than tripled with ten s and seven s entering service.
 These had launchers for eight large-diameter missiles whose purpose was initially unclear to NATO.
 This was the SS-N-14 Silex, an over/under rocket-delivered heavyweight torpedo primarily for the anti-submarine role, but capable of anti-surface action with a range of up to 90 km.
 Soviet doctrine had shifted; powerful anti-submarine vessels (these were designated "Large Anti-Submarine Ships", but were listed as cruisers in most references) were needed to destroy NATO submarines to allow Soviet ballistic missile submarines to get within range of the United States in the event of nuclear war.
 By this time Long Range Aviation and the Soviet submarine force could deploy numerous ASCMs.
 Doctrine later shifted back to overwhelming carrier group defenses with ASCMs, with the Slava and Kirov classes.

-After the dissolution of the Soviet Union, the Russian cruiser Moskva of Project 1164 became the flagship of the Black Sea Fleet and in 2022 participated in the invasion of Ukraine, shelling and blockading the coast, but was subsequently sunk by anti-ship missiles.
+After the dissolution of the Soviet Union, the Project 1164 cruiser Moskva became the flagship of the Russian Black Sea Fleet and in 2022 participated in the invasion of Ukraine, shelling and blockading the coast, but was subsequently sunk by anti-ship missiles.